mel4data/Pizza-Sales-Analysis/README.md

 •	What are the total sales, total number of orders and total number of customers?

-•	What is the monthly average sales?
+•	What is the sales revenue per month?

-•	What is the daily average sales?
+•	What is the sales revenue per day?

 •	What is the average customer per day?

+•	What is the average number of pizzas per order?

 •	Which pizzas generate the highest and lowest revenue?